 Here’s a scary pet fire safety stat: According to the National Fire Protection Association, pets and wildlife start about 700 home fires a year, for example by accidentally turning on the stove or knocking over a lamp.

 We all love our pets, and the last thing we want to think about is one of them getting hurt in a fire.
-And that’s not to mention the dramatic lessons we got from the TV show This Is Us last year on the dangers of house fires!

 So, what’s a loving pet parent to do?
 Naturally, making sure you have working smoke detectors and fire extinguishers is job one to protect your entire family.
 Then take these additional 8 steps to help keep your pets safe…